AztecProtocol/aztec-packages/docs/docs/about_aztec/roadmap/engineering_roadmap.md

 ## Hashes

-- An improved, standardised Pedersen hash in barretenberg.
+- An improved, standardized Pedersen hash in barretenberg.
 - Poseidon hashing in barretenberg.

 ## Tree epochs

 - Nullifier tree epochs
 - Maybe other tree epochs.

 ## Chaining txs

-- We have the ability to spend pending notes (which haven't-yet been added to the tree) _within the context of a single tx_.
+- We have the ability to spend pending notes (which haven't yet been added to the tree) _within the context of a single tx_.
 - We need the ability to spend pending notes (which haven't yet been added to the tree) across different txs, within the context of a single rollup.
     - This happens if Alice generates two txs X & Y, where tx Y spends notes from tx X. If we want Alice to be able to generate these txs in parallel (without interacting with the network at all), we need a way for tx Y to spend notes before they've been added to the tree.
 The 'chaining tx' concepts from Aztec Connect can enable this.
 - This added _a lot_ of complexity to Aztec Connect.
 Especially around fees, iirc.
 Caution needed.